-This story is by April R. Russell and was part of our 2020 Fall Writing Contest.
+This story is by April R. Russell and won an honorable mention in our 2020 Fall Writing Contest.
 You can find all the writing contest stories here.

 Philip flexed his stiff fingers against the worn leather steering wheel as he drove through the gray November morning.
 The heater in his station wagon was out again.